Dalit bangladesh discrimination discriminatie

 There are clear links between caste-based discrimination and religion in South Asia.
 Both lower-caste communities and religious minorities occupy marginalised economic, social and cultural positions in South Asian societies.

 Specific social characteristics based on caste and religion are the main determinants of poverty across India.
-Dalits, alongside tribal communities and Muslims are the worst off.
-Hindu Dalits in India have been converting to other religions, such as Christianity, Buddhism and Islam for years to try to escape the hardships and discrimination that are inextricably linked to being from a Scheduled Caste background.
-An estimated 70% of Christians in India are from Dalit communities.
-In other South Asian countries, Dalits are often part of the Hindu community and face double discrimination, being both Dalits and members of a religious minority.
-Although most Dalits identify as Hindus, a similar caste system also occurs among other religious groups in South Asia.
-Islam and Christianity do not formally have a caste system, but in practice, it exists in several South Asian countries within Islamic and Christian communities.
+Members of Scheduled Castes, alongside tribal communities and Muslims, are the worst off.
+Hindu Dalits in India have converted to other religions such as Christianity, Buddhism and Islam for years to try to escape the hardships and discrimination that are inextricably linked to being from a Scheduled Caste background.
+An estimated 70 per cent of Christians in India are from Scheduled Caste communities.

 Intersectionality: caste, religion and gender

-Women from lower castes and or religious minorities in India, Bangladesh and Pakistan face intersectionality because they are Dalit, members of a religious minority and women.
-Dalit women and women from religious minorities face frequent exclusion from economic opportunities and experience gender-based violence and harassment.
-Being raped is a constant fear among Dalit women in India.
-Women and girls from a Dalit community and or religious minority in India often lack access to a proper toilet which causes issues of safety and menstrual hygiene.
-In Dalit communities in Bangladesh, early marriages and restricted freedom of travel are prevalent for girls and women.
-And in Pakistan, most forced conversions to Islam concern young Dalit women and Dalit girls.
+Rape is a constant fear among Dalit women in India.
+Women and girls from Scheduled Castes and/or religious minorities in India often lack access to a proper toilet, which causes issues of safety and menstrual hygiene.
+In Scheduled Caste communities in Bangladesh, early marriage and restricted freedom of travel are prevalent for girls and women.
+And in Pakistan, many young women and girls from Scheduled Castes are forced to convert to Islam.

 Discrimination in international supply chains

 Caste-based discrimination and intersectionality, sometimes linked to religion, are high-risk factors for companies sourcing products from India, Bangladesh or Pakistan.
 Caste-based discrimination is an under-reported human rights problem and a significant risk for all companies with international supply chains in South Asia.
-Arisa pays attention to the position of Dalits in the production sectors in which it works.
-It puts caste-based discrimination on the agenda internationally through International Dalit Solidarity Network (IDSN).